walig-here/localities-database/README.md

-# Localities Database - university projectc
+# Localities Database - university project
 This repository contains materials from university project for *Databases 2* course at Wrocław University of Science and Technology.
 The primary goal was to create a database of Polish localities and their tourist attractions.

 ## Milestones